 Before understanding the term abnormal ECG, let’s dig into whats an ECG.

-What Are Some Symptoms Of An Abnormal ECG?
+What Are Some Symptoms Of An Abnormal Electrocardiogram?

-It is important to know what are some symptoms that we associate with an abnormal ECG.
+It is important to know what are some symptoms that we associate with an abnormal Electrocardiogram.

 - Shortness of breath